overte-org/overte/tools/node-builder/README.md

 #### Uploading

-Create an xz tar file called node-install-18.14.2-windows-release.tar.gz from the node-install folder.
+Create a xz tar file called node-install-18.14.2-windows-release.tar.gz from the node-install folder.

 Using 7-Zip:
 * `cd` to the *qt5* folder.